 Research shows that capsaicin lowers cholesterol levels by reducing cholesterol build-up in the body, and boosting its breakdown and excretion in the feces.

 It can also block action of a gene that causes arteries to contract, therefore promoting more blood flow through blood vessels.
 Increased blood flow leads to more energy.

-Despite their small stature, chia seeds are packed with health benefits, including the ability to give you stable energy thanks to their crucial ratio of protein, fats and fiber combined with their low-carb count.
+Despite their small stature, chia seeds are packed with health benefits.
+Chia seeds have the ability to give you stable energy thanks to their crucial ratio of protein, fats and fiber combined with their low-carb count.

 Coconut Oil or Coconut Water

-Coconut oil is chock-full of medium-chain-triglycerides, but unlike other saturated fats, MCTs provide an incredible energy source for the body rather than being stored in the body.
+Coconut oil is chock-full of medium-chain-triglycerides.
+Unlike other saturated fats, MCTs provide an incredible energy source for the body rather than being stored in the body.